mlitsey/THM_SOC01/2_Cyber_Threat_Intelligence.md

 Information security researcher "fr0gger\_" has recently created a [handy cheatsheet](https://medium.com/malware-buddy/security-infographics-9c4d3bd891ef#18dd) that breaks down and visualises the elements of a YARA rule (shown above, all image credits go to him).
 It's a great reference point for getting started!

+### _**Yara Modules**_
+Integrating With Other Libraries

+Frameworks such as the [Cuckoo Sandbox](https://cuckoosandbox.org/) or [Python's PE Module](https://pypi.org/project/pefile/) allow you to improve the technicality of your Yara rules ten-fold.

+Cuckoo

+Cuckoo Sandbox is an automated malware analysis environment.
+This module allows you to generate Yara rules based upon the behaviours discovered from Cuckoo Sandbox.
+As this environment executes malware, you can create rules on specific behaviours such as runtime strings and the like.

+Python PE

+Python's PE module allows you to create Yara rules from the various sections and elements of the Windows Portable Executable (PE) structure.

+Explaining this structure is out of scope as it is covered in my [malware introductory room](https://tryhackme.com/room/malmalintroductory).
+However, this structure is the standard formatting of all executables and DLL files on windows.
+Including the programming libraries that are used.

+Examining a PE file's contents is an essential technique in malware analysis; this is because behaviours such as cryptography or worming can be largely identified without reverse engineering or execution of the sample.

+### _**Other tools and Yara**_